International Conference on the Holocaust and Genocide: Preparation

 The Institute on the Holocaust and Genocide was founded in 1979 by psychologist Israel Charny, psychiatrist Shamai Davidson, and the Holocaust survivor and public intellectual Elie Wiesel, devoted to the study of genocides against all peoples.
 The institute organized a conference, scheduled for June 1982, which was the first major international gathering devoted to genocide studies.
+Historian Yocheved Howard chaired the selection committee.

 Of more than a hundred planned lectures, six were devoted to the Armenian genocide, the systematic extermination of around a million Ottoman Armenians during World War I. Since the creation of the Republic of Turkey, all Turkish governments have denied that any crime was committed against the Armenian people; attempts to enlist other countries in this denial date to the 1920s.
 Sociologist Levon Chorbajian writes that Turkey's "modus operandi remains consistent throughout and seeks maximalist positions, offers no compromise though sometimes hints at it, and employs intimidation and threats" to prevent any mention of the Armenian genocide.
 In 1982, Turkey was one of the few Muslim-majority countries with which Israel maintained diplomatic relations.
 Israel has never recognized the Armenian genocide, due to concerns about its relationship with Turkey.
 The conference was the first time that the Armenian genocide was debated in the Israeli public arena.

 The conference was sponsored by the official Israeli Holocaust memorial, Yad Vashem, and scheduled to begin with a torchlight ceremony at Yad Vashem; Wiesel would deliver the keynote address.
 Other speakers would include Yitzhak Arad, the director of Yad Vashem, and Gideon Hausner, prosecutor in the Eichmann trial.
 Half of the invited researchers came from Israel, the rest were from other countries.
 A few weeks before the conference opened, Israel invaded Lebanon; the organizers of the conference issued a statement opposing the war.
 The conference was held at the Hilton Tel Aviv.

 Historian A. Dirk Moses states that the conference "was a high-risk venture that necessitated inflated claims about the importance of the nascent field for the sake of its business model", for example: "The Conference is a MUST for mankind as a whole and especially for those who have already suffered attempted genocide."
 The organizers tried to secure the attendance of high-profile academics Irving Horowitz and Robert Jay Lifton in order to be able to attract enough paid registrations to make the conference financially solvent, but both eventually backed out as Charny was unable to guarantee that their travel and accommodation would be paid for.